gkrivoro/hybMRIO_IAM/README.md

 # hybMRIO_IAM
-Downscaling NGFS IAM final energy series to finer sectoral level using EXIOBASE.
+Downscaling IAM final energy series to finer sectoral level using EXIOBASE.

 in the order of what needs to be run